Hawthorn Fire Station

-The Hawthorn Fire Station is a historic fire station at 66-68 William Street in Hawthorn in Victoria, Australia.
-It has also been known as the Hawthorn Metropolitan Fire Station and as the Former Hawthorn Fire Station.
+The Hawthorn Fire Station is a former fire station at 66-68 William Street in Hawthorn, an inner-east suburb of Melbourne in Victoria, Australia.
+The building has also been known as the Hawthorn Metropolitan Fire Station and as the Former Hawthorn Fire Station.

+The building was added to the Victorian Heritage Register on 14 August 1997 in recognition of its architectural and historical significance.